Maelic/SGG-Benchmark/README.md

 ## Faster R-CNN pre-training (legacy)

-:warning: Faster-RCNN pre-training is not officially supported anymore in this codebase, please use a YOLO backbone instead.
+:warning: Faster-RCNN pre-training is not officially supported anymore in this codebase, please use a YOLO backbone instead (see above).
+Using `detector_pretrain_net.py` will NOT WORK with a YOLO backbone.

 The following command can be used to train your own Faster R-CNN model:
 ```bash